refaqtor/crate/blackbox/docs/general/builtins/table-functions.rst

 ..
 NOTE::

-  In addition to the pure table functions listed below, any :ref:`Scalar function
-  <table-functions-scalar>` can be used as a table function.
+  In addition to the pure table functions listed below, :ref:`<scalar>` can also be used :ref:`in the context of the FROM clause <table-functions-scalar>`.
-  :ref:`Aggregation <aggregation>` and :ref:`Window <window-functions>`
-  functions, however, cannot be used in that context.

 .. rubric:: Table of Contents